christiansmith/norq/README.md

       }
     }

-You can define any number of queues in the model, each with its own schema.
+You can define any number of queues in the model, each with its own [json-schema](http://json-schema.org/).

     // ...
     "model": {